apsis-scheduler/apsis/docs/programs.rst

 schedule, or in response to an explicit stop operation invoked by the user.

 Before Apsis requests a program to stop, it transitions the run to the *stopping* state.
-If the program terminates correctly in response to the stop request, Apsis transitions the run to *success*; if the program terminates in an unexpected way, *failure*.
+If the program terminates correctly (zero exit code) in response to the stop request, Apsis transitions the run to *success*; if the program terminates in an unexpected way (non-zero exit code), *failure*.

 The program types above that create a UNIX process (`program`, `shell`, `procstar`, `procstar-shell`) all implement program stop similarly.
 In response